-APPLE'S iPhone 6 is, perhaps unsurprisingly, one of 2014's most hotly anticipated smartphones, and looks to challenge the Galaxy S5, Xperia Z2 and the LG G3.
+APPLE'S iPhone 6 is, perhaps unsurprisingly, one of 2014's most hotly anticipated smartphones, with the firm looking to fight back against Android's growing marketshare.

-Building up to its launch, the online rumour mill has spat out rumour after rumour about Apple's next generation smartphone(s), which are widely expected to launch in 4.7in and 5.5in models.
+Building up to its launch of Apple's next smartphone(s) the online rumour mill has spat out rumour after rumour what we can expect from the so-called iPhone 6, which likely will arrive in both 4.7in and 5.5in models.

 Here, we round up everything we know about the anticipated iPhone 6 handset so far.
 Keep this page bookmarked, as we'll update it with every new detail, feature and rumour about the iPhone 6.